cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 ### expand\_message\_xof {#hashtofield-expand-xof}

-The expand\_message\_xof function produces a uniformly random byte string using an extensible-output function (XOF) H.
+The expand\_message\_xof function produces a uniformly random byte string using an extendable-output function (XOF) H.
 For security, H MUST meet the following criteria:

 - The collision resistance of H MUST be at least k bits.